Google Terminal

 How to use Google Terminal?

-• web [query] - Search the web for the query.
+• web [query] - Search the web.

-• news [query] - Search for news articles related to the query.
+• news [query] - Discover news articles.

-• video [query] - Search for videos related to the query.
+• video [query] - Search for videos.

 What are the potential benefits of using Google Terminal?